Ruben Castillo (boxer): Third comeback

 Ruben Castillo made his third comeback as a professional boxer in 1995.
 On May 24 of that year, he knocked Javier Valardez out in the second round at Bakersfield.
 The fight was televised nationally on Telemundo, and a small gathering (for a boxing fight) of about 2,000 fans gave him a standing ovation after the fight was over.
 Telemundo broadcasters said that the ovation proved Castillo's popularity among Bakersfield residents.

 He won five fights and lost one (to Fabian Tejada, a well known Argentine boxer of the era), before challenging for the regional, NABO Lightweight title.
 He won that championship by outpointing Manny Castillo over twelve rounds on September 24, 1996 in Tempe, Arizona.
 After losing his next bout, a third round knockout defeat against Rudy Zavala, however, Castillo retired for good.
 He lost to Zavala on March 20, 1997 in Reseda, California.
 Castillo had a record of 70 wins, 10 losses and 2 draws, with 38 knockout wins as a professional boxer.

 Personal

 Castillo had six children, including twins and a daughter.
-Misty, who died on the day her 37th birthday.
+Misty, who died on the day of her 37th birthday.

 Castillo is very good friends with Juan Laporte, who beat him in 1983.

+Castillo acted in the 1988 film "Fists of Steel".